North Creek High School: Design and construction

 Completed in 2016, North Creek High School was designed by Dykeman Architecture.
 NCHS began its first academic year fall of 2017.
 The campus covers 61-acres, with a 250,000-square-foot facility.
 The school was built with three, two story buildings that included and facilitated STEM classrooms and flexible learning areas.
 As well, the buildings held a common area, gymnasium, cafeteria, and a performing arts center.
 Other features of the school include athletic fields, parking, and landscaping as well as wet lands and rain gardens.
 Construction also featured a wall-to-wall tension grid system and a versatile retractable seating system.
 The projects main goal was to create a facility with a "deep green" design in order to foster a sustainable school.

 The large project required a heavy amount of logging and earthwork activities.
 With this sustainability goal in mind the school was built using sustainably sourced materials and kept in mind water and energy conservation.
 Other aspects of the sustainable project included an energy saving geothermal heat recovery system, a site harvested wood program, and 100 kW photo-voltaic array.
 Additionally, all the trees that were cut down during construction were integrated into the design and construction of the school.
 Generally speaking, NCHS found many ways to help minimize their carbon footprint.
 The main buildings have wide hallways with tables, couches, and collaboration cubes.
 Classrooms have sliding glass walls, that are bullet resistant.
 NCHS's unique architecture was designed to increase collaboration and group work amongst students - making several spaces on campus suitable for learning.

 Demographics

-Student enrollment for the 2023-2023 school year was 1,781.
+Student enrollment for one random school year was 1,781.